dogu-team/dogu/README.md

 Dogu provides device farm, CI, test report for test automation.
 If you use Dogu then you don't need to set up platform like jenkins, device farm, test report for test automation and can focus on your test with Dogu.

+## Why Dogu?

+It needs so many time and effort to build and maintain infrastructure like _Appium_, _OpenSTF_, _Jenkins_, _Grafana_ for test automation.
+Dogu provides **integrated platform** for these infrastructure and helps you to focus on test automation.
+Especially, Dogu is tightly integrated with test script and test framework so that you can focus on test automation without developing infrastructure related works like parallel test execution, data transfer for test report.

 ## Architecture

 <img src=".github/resources/architecture.png"/>